 Sailors from the Market Rasen area who died serving their country.
 Market Rasen Town War Memorial has two Sailors listed-

-There are two sailors not on the Town Memorial but came from Market Rasen
+There are two sailors not on the Town Memorial but they came from Market Rasen

 1st Stoker Charles E Wood; He was killed when HMS INVINCIBLE sank at the Battle of Jutland on 31st May 1916, he was 22 years old.
 Charles was born in Market Rasen and moved to Gainsborough with his mother when he was small.
 He joined the Royal Navy in 1912.
 Charles is remembered on Portsmouth Naval Memorial.